 Making plans doesn't guarantee that everything will go off without a hitch.
 But a solid plan and a little prep/consideration ahead of time will put you in a great position to succeed with your user research all year round.
 You've got this!

 Speaking of planning: want more resources for planning and organizing your user tests in the new year?
-Check out our free Beta Test Planning Kit, which comes packed with templates, step-by-step how-to guides, and other useful resources for managing a smooth beta, alpha, or field test.
+Click below to get our free Beta Test Planning Kit, which comes packed with templates, step-by-step how-to guides, and other useful resources for managing a smooth user test.